 Pamoza will implement four primary prevention strategies:

 - Educating the community - our communities need education about social distancing, how COVID spreads, and actions they can take to prevent the virus from spreading.
-This will require Pamoza to hire facilitators to do household-level education.
-We will also need a car with a PA system to drive around with COVID messaging.
-Our target is the TA Chindi area in Mzimba, North Malawi which has a population of 162,000 but very few organizations and resources available.
+With your support, Pamoza has been able to hire 5 health facilitators to educate individual households.
+We have also acquired a car (soon to be equipped with a PA system) to drive around with COVID messaging.

 - Protecting our staff and those we serve - we know that face masks and gloves can help protect people from the virus.
-Pamoza has a tailoring program where we can make face masks for community members.
-In addition, we will be prioritizing the safety of our staff by providing them with personal protective equipment so that they can safely visit households and also protect their own families.
+Pamoza has a tailoring program where we have been making face masks for community members.
+Thus far, we have sew 2,000 masks and have a goal of reaching 6,000 households with face masks!
+We are prioritizing the safety of our staff by providing them with personal protective equipment so that they can safely visit households and also protect their own families.

 - Modeling appropriate behavior - Pamoza is uniquely positioned to have great impact because we already have community trust, well-established programs, and staff on the ground.
 People are willing to listen to us, but what we do speaks louder than what we say.
 Therefore, our staff will be modeling what they are teaching - practicing social distancing, covering their mouth and nose, and washing their hands - in order to encourage others to do the same.